ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 `UserProvider` gets the created `UsernamePasswordToken` and fetches the correct User from the content model.

-The default fetching functionality is extended because in the Customer Center the User can be placed in different User Groups (or outside a group).
+The default fetching functionality is extended because, in the Customer Center, the User can be placed in different User Groups (or outside a group).

 The provider uses `locationId` in the backend to determine private/b2b customers.